Shilza/Shuttle/README.md

 4. Create .env file with custom settings.
 You can find example in the root directory of Shuttle project with name .env.example
 5. adonis migration:run
 6. adonis seed
-7. npm start
+7. npm run start
-8. npm front-start
+8. npm run front-start

 ## Features